KyleParkJong/Safety-Module-For-Electrical-Scooter/README.md

 ## Preventing drunk driving module & Preventing one-handed driving module
   + Used Arduino Uno to implement
   + Utilized Alcohol detect sensor (MQ-3) and force sensitive sensor (FSR 402)

+## Socket communication
+  + Socktet communication between Raspberry Pi and PC using Python
+  + Server : Raspberry Pi, Client : PC
+  + Voice was recored by AI using "CLOVA Voice" provided by NAVER

 ## Hardware
   + Operated 3D printer to make case that is detachable to electrical scooter.